soulia/angular-githubViewer/README.md

 git Changes not staged for commit
 --> git commit -a -m 'comments here'

-git add .    - or git add myNewFile.txt
+git add .
+   - or git add myNewFile.txt
+   - or git add -A   - for all changed files

 git status

-git commit -m 'initial file commit' git push origin master   - or git push
+git commit -m 'initial file commit'

+git push origin master   - or git push